j605/blog/content/post/shorts/Using DNSOverTLS with Unbound.md

 The name is checked against the host mentioned in the TLS certificate securing our connection.
 In this example I am using the host from (cz.nic)[https://www.nic.cz/odvr/], but other alternative exists from Cloudflare, Google and Quad9 to name a few.
 As before, check the configuration using `drill` after restarting the service.
-You can also check the syntax of the configuration file before restarting by using `unbound-checkconf` to prevent unnecessary round trips.
+You can also check the syntax of the configuration file, before restarting, by using `unbound-checkconf` to prevent unnecessary round trips.
-Hopefully by the end of this you have a secure and private DNS setup!
+Hopefully by the end of this post, you have a secure and private DNS setup!